Short On Time?

 Our Recommended Mechanical Keyboard Is The Logitech G413!

-- The Romer-G mechanical switch is purpose built for pro-grade performance, responsiveness and durability
+- Romer-G Tactile: Out-performing other gaming keyboards, the Logitech G413 is purpose built for pro-grade performance, responsiveness and durability

-- USB pass-through: Convenience and speed are directly within reach; the additional, dedicated USB cable connects the USB pass-through port to its own input for 100 percent power throughput and data speed
+- USB Pass-Through: Convenience and speed are directly within reach; the additional, dedicated USB cable connects the USB pass-through port to its own input for 100 percent power full

 If you are a keen gamer, then you will already be well aware of the fact that there are a range of options, when it comes to customising your PC to enhance your gaming experience.
 One of the most important components to any gaming PC is the keyboard.
 There are a number of different types, but for gaming purposes, the mechanical keyboard is definitely the best option.